The New Standard in Job-Site Stair Safety

-TREADX™ is the only temporary stair pan tread that meets or exceeds the stair safety standards of OSHA, ANSI, NFPA, IBC and many others.
+TREADX and TREADX FR are the only temporary stair pan treads that meet or exceed the stair safety standards of OSHA, ANSI, NFPA, IBC and many others.

 The following requirements apply to all Temporary Service Stairways as indicated: